-The HIV Awareness ribbon - Stigmatized
+The Consequences of HIV Being Stigmatized

 Prevention starts with making HIV less stigmatized.
 Since its initial outbreak in the 1980s, this has been a major issue.
 While there is a complexity to this, it’s necessary to address.
 Getting rid of the lingering stigma will prove to benefit those living with HIV.
 Over the years, many studies have shown this.
 Two sectors where a change in procedure would benefit HIV patients most is among health care and law enforcement officials.